bozdogan/bozdogan/README.md

 # bozdogan

 Hi!
-Name's Bora.
+My name is Bora.
 I do coding stuff.
+I mainly code in Java, Python and C. I'm also familiar with C#, Javascript, HTML, CSS, and Go.

 I have a lot of ideas and <del>sometimes</del> <ins>most of the time</ins> I don't have enough spare time to turn them into full-fledged projects.
 Here are some of them that've made it through:

 - [asteroids_clone](https://github.com/bozdogan/asteroids_clone)
   My attempt to make a functioning game from scratch.
 No libraries used other than SDL for rendering.
 Written in C with some small set of C++ features (like operator overloading).
 Developed using MSVC compiler.